alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 ## Case studies

-This section summarises two common structures for orgs and spaces.
+This section summarises two common models for orgs and spaces.

 There are other ways to structure orgs and spaces, and you can change your existing structure to suit the project you’re working on.

 ### Model 1

-An org represents a service or service team within a government department or business area.
+In this example model, an org represents a service or service team within a government department or business area.
 Each org has multiple spaces.
 Spaces represent environments such as development, staging or production.
 These spaces host apps.

 Departments that use this structure include the Department for Business, Energy and Industrial Strategy, and GDS Digital Marketplace.